eaysin-arafat/Tuso/README.md

-# TUSO
+# Helpdesk

 ## Overview

-Tuso is a robust system issue tracking platform designed to streamline the process of reporting, managing, and resolving system issues efficiently.
-With Tuso, users can easily report system issues they encounter, while support staff can effectively track, prioritize, and resolve these issues in a timely manner.
-Tuso also includes Remote Desktop Protocol (RDP) feature, allowing support staff to establish live connections with users' systems to diagnose and resolve issues in real-time.
+Helpdesk is a robust system issue tracking platform designed to streamline the process of reporting, managing, and resolving system issues efficiently.
+With Helpdesk, users can easily report system issues they encounter, while support staff can effectively track, prioritize, and resolve these issues in a timely manner.
+Helpdesk also includes Remote Desktop Protocol (RDP) feature, allowing support staff to establish live connections with users' systems to diagnose and resolve issues in real-time.
 The platform provides a user-friendly interface for both users and support staff, ensuring seamless communication and collaboration throughout the issue resolution process.

 ## Features

-- **User Authentication:** Tuso features a secure user authentication system, allowing users to register, log in, and manage their accounts securely.
+- **User Authentication:** Helpdesk features a secure user authentication system, allowing users to register, log in, and manage their accounts securely.
 This ensures that only authorized users can access the platform and report system issues.

 - **Intuitive Ticket Creation:** Users can create tickets to report system issues effortlessly.
 The ticket creation process is user-friendly, allowing users to provide detailed descriptions, screenshots, and other relevant information to help support staff understand and address the reported issues effectively.